VinithAngadi/Job_Salary_Prediction/README.md

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.

-    - To run ML pipeline that trains classifier and saves `python models/train_predictor.py data/Temp.csv models/predictor.pkl data/vocab.txt models/tfidf.pkl models/nmf.pkl`
+    - To run ML pipeline that trains the model and saves `python models/train_predictor.py data/Temp.csv models/predictor.pkl data/vocab.txt models/tfidf.pkl models/nmf.pkl`

 2. Run the following command in the app's directory to run your web app.